geografa/foss4g2014-workshops/Leaflet-and-Mapbox-JavaScript-API-Fundamentals.md

 ---

-# Add the div to the body
+# Add a div container to the body that will contain your map.

 	<div id='map'></div>